 3. Healthy aging

-When I got back in my car three hours later, I reflected on my experience in the functional doctor’s office.
+When our session was over, I reflected on my experience with Functional Medicine so far.
 My heart hadn’t raced.
 I didn’t feel rushed or nervous.
 I felt truly heard and understood.
-Not only did I get a chance to run down my full list of concerns, I better understood how my “reflux disease” might be a part of some larger imbalance that no single pill can address.
-Finally, I felt in control of my health and wellbeing, not the victim of some powerful white coat.
+Not only did I get a chance to run down my full list of concerns, I better understood how my “reflux disease” might be a part of some larger imbalance that no single pill could address.
+Finally, I felt in control of my health and wellbeing, a partner in the process, not the victim of some powerful white coat.

 The Buck Stops Here